JsWatt/styleguide/projects.md

-# Here I create some guidelines around how I'm going to use git and github
+# Here I create some guidelines and try to create a workflow to define how projects should be structured.
 * I'm going to experiment with when i should create a project vs when I shouldn't

 Currently I'm using [Free Parking]() as a repo to test out ideas/projects.